Hie Shrine in Photos

 Hie Shrine's worship hall.

 Hie Shrine isn’t the biggest in Tokyo.
 But, it is one of the best.
-There is great architecture, lots of monkeys, and big red gates.
+Great architecture, many monkeys, and big red gates will keep your camera busy.
 You can even take an escalator to it!
 There is much to see.
-It will keep photographers happy.
 If that isn’t enough, it is home to an important festival – the Sanno.
 How good is that?
-You need to visit this place!
+Let’s explore it!

 Hie Shrine Asarum caulescens kamon